-Our current dietary guidelines advise getting 45-65% of our daily calories from carbs, so opting for 40% or less can have a major impact on the way your body functions.
+The current Dietary Guidelines for Americans advise getting 45-65% of our daily calories from carbs, so opting for 40% or less can have a major impact on the way your body functions.
 Carbs are our body's fuel for metabolism, energy, digestion and many other important activities, and eating too few could be consequential.

-"Since lots of people think about carbs in terms of grams, anything lower than 100 grams daily is pretty low," says Lisa Valente, M.S., R.D., nutrition editor at EatingWell.
+"Since lots of people think about carbs in terms of grams, anything lower than 100 grams daily is pretty low," says Lisa Valente, M.S., R.D.
 "Since carbs have 4 calories per gram, that would be 400 calories, or only 20% of your daily calories on a 2,000 calorie diet."

 If you're on a low-carb diet, you may want to pay attention to these signs and symptoms.

 1. You're Always Tired

 Since we've established that carbohydrates are the primary source of fuel for our body, slashing your intake could have a major impact on your energy level.
 Carbs are converted to energy more efficiently than protein or fat, so you may start feeling a little sluggish throughout the day on a low-carb diet.
 Weakness and fatigue—sometimes called "keto flu"—are common side effects of a low-carb diet.

 This can also have a negative impact on your workouts, as you may not feel like you have the strength to push through a sweat session like you used to.
 It may be worth upping your carb intake a little bit to ensure you have the ability to make it through each day—and your exercise regimen.

 2. The Bloating Is Real